open-neuroscience/open-neuroscience.github.io/content/en/authors/matias-andina/_index.md

 - Current
 ---

-I continuously find myself mesmerized by the complexity of life.
-I finished my Biology Degree at University of Buenos Aires in 2015 and moved to the United States in order to continue my studies at University of Massachusetts Amherst.
-After obtaining my MSc, I continued doing neuroscience at MIT.
-I am currently doing a PhD in Neuroscience at Tufts University.
+I obtained my Biology Degree at University of Buenos Aires in 2015 and moved to the United States in order to continue my studies at University of Massachusetts Amherst.
+After obtaining my MSc in 2018, I continued doing neuroscience at MIT, where I'm currently doing a PhD in Neuroscience.